au-ry/devsu-project/README.md

 4. Se busca el usuario actualizado.
 5. Se elimina el usuario.

-En esta prueba utlize la página https://petstore.swagger.io/.
+En esta prueba utilicé la página https://petstore.swagger.io/.
-Luego de leer la documentación automatice los casos de prueba.
+Luego de leer la documentación, automaticé los casos de prueba.
-Segui los pasos previamente establecidos y los resultados fueron exitosos.
+Seguí los pasos previamente establecidos y los resultados fueron exitosos.

 In the e2e test:

 1. The user logs in.
-2. 2 products are added to the shopping cart.
+2. Two products are added to the shopping cart.
-3. The shopping cart is viewed.
+3. The shopping cart is displayed.
 4. The purchase form is completed.
 5. The confirmation message "Thank you for your order" is obtained.